Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems

-then these statements are also equivalent to each of the following two: \begin{enumerate} \item There exists a constant $C_{\tilde d}>0$ such that $\tilde d(\delta)\le C_{\tilde d}\Phi[\varphi](\delta)$ for every $\delta>0$, meaning that the best worst case error of the regularisation method and the noise-free to noisy transformed expected convergence rate is bounded (in fact this justifies the name of the noise-free to noisy transform). \item There exists a constant $C_{\tilde D}>0$ such that $\tilde D(\delta)\le C_{\tilde D}\Phi[\varphi](\delta)$ for every $\delta>0$, meaning that the best worst case error of the envelope regularisation method and the noise-free to noisy transformed expected convergence rate is bounded. \end{enumerate}
+then every one of these statements is also equivalent to each of the following two: \begin{enumerate} \item There exists a constant $C_{\tilde d}>0$ such that $\tilde d(\delta)\le C_{\tilde d}\Phi[\varphi](\delta)$ for every $\delta>0$, meaning that the best worst case error of the regularisation method and the noise-free to noisy transformed expected convergence rate is bounded (in fact this justifies the name of the noise-free to noisy transform). \item There exists a constant $C_{\tilde D}>0$ such that $\tilde D(\delta)\le C_{\tilde D}\Phi[\varphi](\delta)$ for every $\delta>0$, meaning that the best worst case error of the envelope regularisation method and the noise-free to noisy transformed expected convergence rate is bounded. \end{enumerate} \end{theorem}